Collection: Black Tea

 How does black tea differ from other teas?

 Black tea differs from green, white, yellow and oolong teas because it has been fully oxidised.
-It has a higher tannin content and usually produces more caffeine due to oxidation, and also because it may be infused for longer, and at a higher temperature than other more delicate teas.
-Black tea flavours are often bolder and more distinctive, and when stored, black tea tends to retain its freshness and flavour far longer than other teas.
+It generally has a higher tannin content and often produces more caffeine due to oxidation and because it may be infused for longer and at a higher temperature.
+Its flavours are usually bolder, and when stored properly it tends to retain freshness and flavour longer than other teas.

 What health benefits does black tea have?

-Like other teas, black tea contains powerful polyphenols that are full of natural antioxidants like catechins, to help protect against a number of chronic health problems.
-However, because it is fully oxidised, black tea does not contain such high levels of antioxidants as unoxidised or partially oxidised teas.
-When it comes to the nutritional value of black tea, it contains minerals, including zinc, magnesium and potassium, and vitamins B2, C and E.
+Like other teas, black tea contains polyphenols and natural antioxidants such as catechins, which may help protect against chronic health problems.
+However, because it is fully oxidised, it does not contain antioxidants in the same levels as unoxidised or partially oxidised teas.
+Black tea also contains minerals such as zinc, magnesium and potassium, along with vitamins B2, C and E.

 Will drinking black tea help me lose weight?

-Studies looking into black tea and weight loss have shown that drinking black tea may help with losing weight.
-One such study concluded that when participants drank three cups of black tea a day over a three-month period, there was an increase in weight loss and reduction in waist circumference compared to a control group.
-One suggested explanation for this is that black tea contains high levels of flavonoids, antioxidant agents from plant foods that are believed to help block fat absorption in the body.
+Some studies suggest that drinking black tea may help with weight loss.
+One study found that participants who drank three cups a day over a three-month period experienced increased weight loss and reduced waist circumference compared with a control group.
+One suggested reason is that black tea contains flavonoids, antioxidant compounds from plant foods that may help block fat absorption.

 What are the advantages of buying black tea online?